Devised Performance/Physical Theatre

 CORE CURRICULUM

-Innovative training is required for 21st Century storytelling – training that enhances traditional actor training, to include the demands of new styles of storytelling.
+Innovative training that enhances traditional actor training, to include the demands of new styles of storytelling in the 21st century.

 LIMITED ENROLLMENT

-We select up to twelve (12) students for each incoming class.
-Everyone in a Devised Performance/Physical Theatre cohort will perform in productions and projects, while some may develop additional interests in writing, directing or design.
+Our Devised Performance/Physical Theatre program requires an in-person audition consisting of acting, physical movement, improvisation and collaboration We select up to twelve (12) students for each incoming class.
+This is a performance-based degree, although some may develop additional interests in writing, directing or design.

 STUDENT/FACULTY RATIO